fre2d0m/lictor/README.md

 # Lictor

 Lictor is a chatbot web application for teams to use and collaborate.
 It not only helps the team to prompt their expert system (based on Prompts), but also allows them to perform different events through the handler, built on the OpenAI API

-## Description
-A brief and informative paragraph about the project, its purpose, functionality and benefits.

-## Features
+## Features & Roadmap

+### MVP(Minimum available product) Stage

-- Feature 1: A short description of the first feature.
+- []: A short description of the first feature.
-- Feature 2: A short description of the second feature.
+- []: A short description of the second feature.
-- Feature 3: A short description of the third feature.
+- []: A short description of the third feature.

-## Roadmap
-Outline future features, improvements and updates planned for your project.

 ## What's New